mozarik/alterra-academy-task/README.md

 ## For Alterra Academy Student.
 You can PR your way of solve the problem and we can discuss it.

 For editing the README i use https://stackedit.io/.
-It has integrated sync
+It have feature that sync the MD file in the GitHub Repository.

 ## Status of task